Maria Sykes

 10 Things About You That Will Change When You Lose Your Parents

 Although grieving the death of a parent is an experience shared throughout human history, it’s no less devastating.
-No matter how old you are when a parent dies, and no matter how close your relationship to them was, losing a parent is a life-changing event.
+No matter how old you are when a parent dies, and no matter how close your relationship with them was, losing a parent is a life-changing event.

 For those reading this today who have already experienced the loss of a parent, you have our deepest sympathies and our sincere hope for your complete healing process, no matter how long it takes.
 We’ve included a list of helpful resources at the end of this article for anyone who needs support coping with grief.